thomasabishop/eolas/zk/Stack_memory.md

 the reverse happens.
 The previously top address is cleared and the pointer points to the new top item.

+## Threads

+For every thread that a program spawns, it gets its own stack or "stack frame".
+Stack memory within the thread can only be accessed by processes within that thread which is what makes it well suited for managing scoped function memory.

 ### Role in program execution

 1. Function call management: a stack records the key information pertaining to